Oak Herringbone Dining Table - Custom Handcrafted Pattern

 How long does it take to produce a herringbone table?

-Due to the extra processing, we estimate 8-10 weeks production time for herringbone tables.
+Due to the extra processing, we estimate 8-10 weeks for herringbone table production.

 Herringbone Dining Table in Your Interior

-An oak herringbone table attracts attention — but also considers.
-The pattern is rich without being flashy.
+A herringbone oak table commands attention — but also considers it.
+The pattern is rich without being loud.
 The wood is warm without being soft.
 A herringbone table looks best in an interior that allows the furniture to speak.
 Keep the rest of the decor relatively calm: neutral colors, simple shapes, no busy patterns on the floor or walls.

 Combining the herringbone pattern with a patterned floor?
-Ensure sufficient contrast: a herringbone table on a cast floor works perfectly, as does one on a concrete look or large tiles.
-Avoid a combination with a floor in the same pattern on the same scale — that creates a messy effect.
+Ensure sufficient contrast: a herringbone table on a cast floor works perfectly, as does one on a concrete-look or large tiles.
+Avoid combining it with a floor in the same pattern on the same scale — that creates a cluttered effect.

 Sizes and Customization

-We produce oak herringbone tables from 140 cm to 300 cm in length.
+We produce herringbone oak tables from 140 cm to 300 cm in length.
 The width is freely adjustable.
-Round and oval herringbone tables are also possible, although this requires extra processing time and a surcharge.
+Round and oval herringbone tables are also possible, although this requires additional processing time and a surcharge.
 Contact us for a personalized quote for special shapes.

 The herringbone pattern can also be combined with a steel edge (frame) around the top for an extra industrial effect.
 This also protects the edges of the top.